A great alternative to traditional pizza crust, eggplant is grated and baked until crispy perfection.

 - 2 tablespoons ground flax Add to list

-- 1 1/2 teaspoons Italian seasoning (available in bulk section) Add to list
+- 1 1/2 teaspoons Italian seasoning Add to list

 - Freshly ground black pepper, to taste Add to list

-- Your choice of toppings: Asparagus, goat cheese, prosciutto, red onion, arugula, sliced tomato Add to list
+- Your choice of toppings: Asparagus, goat cheese, prosciutto, red onions, arugula, sliced tomatoes Add to list

 Preheat oven to 350° F. Line a baking sheet with parchment paper and brush with 1/2 teaspoon olive oil.